CharlieGreenman/CharlieGreenman/README.md

 About 200 of my articles are on the Razroo blog.
 Like an idiot, I deleted about 70 articles from Medium and messed up my SEO to move to this blog.
 Learn from me and don't do that.
 Double post on both sorts, but... we now have AI, so yeah.

 ### Medium
 My medium is https://charliegreenman.medium.com/.
 I tend to put new thought pieces here.
-I was once averaging about 300,000 views a month, before once again like an idiot I deleted my Medium post.
+I was once averaging about 300,000 views a month, before once again like an idiot I deleted my Medium posts.
 Lesson learnt.

 Also I'm sorry to the thousands of codebases that reference those articles that no longer exist (didn't think about that either when I deleted).